Frequently Asked Questions - Performance

 Can anyone create an Achieve Together Online Form on behalf of a supervisor?

-As an example, if a Department Manager creates the Online Check-in Form for Supervisor Q, Supervisor Q will not see any of these forms on the Achieve Together Dashboard, only Department Manager would see them and have access to the Supervisor fields.
+As an example, if a Department Manager creates the Online Check-in Form for Supervisor Q, Supervisor Q will not see any of these forms on the Achieve Together Dashboard, only the Department Manager will see them and have access to the Supervisor fields.
 (Note: the employee can see the Online Form as the employee.)
 In this scenario, if Supervisor Q decides to create their Online Forms in the following period, Supervisor Q will not be able to import the Goals from the previous period nor see the employee's prior Online Forms.

 Performance